How to fade dark spots in darker skin tones

-- One (or both) of the active ingredients titanium dioxide, zinc oxide
+One (or both) of these active ingredients, titanium dioxide and zinc oxide

 Once you eliminate what’s causing the dark spots and protect your skin from sunlight, a product that can fade dark spots (or even out your skin tone) tends to be more effective.

 You may have success with a product that you can buy without a prescription.
 If you choose this option, use a product that contains one of the following ingredients:

 These ingredients can fade existing dark spots.
 In some cases, the ingredient can also slow down production of melanin, which is what causes the dark spots and patches.

 Some products that fade dark spots do more harm than good